YuqiDai/Algos_Cookbook/README.md

 # Algos_Cookbook --> Updating... :sweat_drops: :sweat_drops: :sweat_drops:
-A :fire:magic ***cookbook***:fire:for algorithms, showing you guys how to cook a beautiful algo:kissing_smiling_eyes:.
-The content covers 15 sections that are shown below:
+A :fire: ***cookbook***:fire:for basic algos, showing you guys how to cook a beautiful algo:kissing_smiling_eyes:.
+The content covers 15 sections as shown below:

 + **NUMBER OF ALGORITHMS HERE**: **73**